jitu8121990/solvia/docs/src/running-validator/restart-cluster.md

 > 2. a.
 Preferred method, start from your local ledger with:
 >
 > ```bash
-> solana-validator
+> solvia-validator
 >   --wait-for-supermajority SLOT_X     # <-- NEW!
 IMPORTANT!
 REMOVE AFTER THIS RESTART
 >   --expected-bank-hash NEW_BANK_HASH  # <-- NEW!
 IMPORTANT!
 REMOVE AFTER THIS RESTART
 >   --hard-fork SLOT_X                  # <-- NEW!
 IMPORTANT!
 REMOVE AFTER THIS RESTART
 >   --no-snapshot-fetch                 # <-- NEW!
 IMPORTANT!
 REMOVE AFTER THIS RESTART
->   --entrypoint entrypoint.testnet.solana.com:8001
+>   --entrypoint entrypoint.testnet.solvia.com:8001
 >   --known-validator 5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on
 >   --expected-genesis-hash 4uhcVJyU9pJkvQyS88uRDiswHXSCkY3zQawwpjk2NsNY
 >   --only-known-rpc